Half Full by Maria Scrivan for November 28, 2020

 14. Missing large

-average_yogi Premium Member over 3 years ago
+average_yogi Premium Member about 4 years ago

 This really should be “Cookbooks then, Cookbooks now” because the recipe’s probably the same.
 There’s one definite reason and one very probable reason.
 One, you can’t (or it’s very difficult to) trademark or copyright a recipe, but you can copyright your own words/stories if you right a book.
 And two, it’s probably a lot easier to pad a book out if for every recipe there’s another page or two of story instead of having to come up with double or triple the number of recipes to sell a book of adequate length.